PolymeshAssociation/Grants-Program/applications/otcDigital-FIAT-Gateway.md

 - Mockups/designs of any UI components

 Please refer to the **otcDigital FIAT Transfer.png** file for a sample UI
-![image not found] (applications/otcDigital FIAT Transfer.png "FIAT Transfer")

 - Data models / API specifications of the core functionality

 The data model will be primarily based on JSON to reflect the transfer functions and the core transfer features will reflect Polymesh asset transfer functions.
 In addition, the model will specify the Currency, Issuer, Department, Customer ID, Customer Account fields for minting and redemption of fiat tokens.
 - An overview of the technology stack to be used

-Please refer to the **otcDigital FIAT Tech Stack.png** file.
+Please refer to the **FIAT Gateway Tech stack.png** file.
+The tech stack consists of Polymesh local, HashiCorp Vault for development specific key management, otc fiat gateway, Apache Kafka for pub-sub events between banks and their customers.
 The technology architecture enables multiple departments within a bank can independently or collectively interact with the gateway for managing FIAT tokens.
 - Documentation of core components, protocols, architecture, etc. to be deployed

 Core Components: Gateway services written in Kotlin, Java.
 Apache Kafka (open-source platform for integration with core banking systems), HashiCorp Vault for basic Polymesh key management, Polymesh Relayer docker service for connecting to the Polymesh Node